-The land ownership is either private or state owned land which is administered land by the Slovak Land Fund (SLF).
+1. Prevention with executing legal due diligence to avoid any disputes.
 Before any agreement with a farmer and future FSC[®] (FSC-C133917) group member is signed their legal relationship to the land and their land use rights are investigated under a legal due diligence.
-They need land ownership proven by ownership title certificate and or long term lease agreements with written consent from the owner with growing SRP on their land.
-Since 2017 IKEA Industry is also purchasing land.
+They need land ownership proven by ownership title certificate and or long term lease agreements with written consent from the owner to grow SRP on their land.